tj294/2.5D-RB/readme.md

 # Dedalus code for 2.5D rotating Boussinesq Rayleigh Bérnard Convection

+Still a WIP - currently rotating isn't resulting in misalignment of convective rolls with gravity.
+Also, isn't working for low phi or phi ~90

 ## For single-core (local sims)
 1. Run the simulation
 ```bash